PhilipYip1988/python-tutorials/spyder_install_windows/readme.md

 <img src='./images/img_133.png' alt='img_133' width='600'/>

-It is not recommended to add `base` to the Windows Environmental Variables Path as this locks a single environment to the Terminal and is less flexible than initialising conda.
+During installation is not recommended to add the (conda) base Python environment to the Windows Environmental Variables Path as this locks a single environment to the Terminal and is less flexible than initialising the conda package manager which allows activation of different (conda) Python environments.

 Select next: